 - Delivering on expectations – this is how we will get there.

 Derek Richmond, City of Courtenay Manager of Engineering, opened Seminar #2 by emphasizing that the focus would be on tools to meet objectives.
 He also explained how the seminar would be conducted as a town hall session.
 “We will ask you to share your experiences”, he stated.
-To listen to Derek’s opening remarks on YouTube, please click here.
+Watch Derek’s opening remarks on YouTube:

 In the morning, the team of Dean Mousseau and Gary Noble from the City of Nanaimo told the story of the Inland Kenworth industrial development.
 Their story illustrates what can be accomplished through collaboration when a municipality challenges a development proponent to be innovative.